stas00/the-art-of-debugging/methodology.md

 t.long()     # torch.LongTensor   torch.int64
 ```

-Note how this is very dense and very easy to grasp quickly.
+Note how this is very dense and very easy to grasp quickly thanks to vertical alignment and I even manage to pack the output on the same line.

-As I often load and troubleshoot HF models, datasets, tokenizers I have:
+As I often load and troubleshoot HF models, datasets, tokenizers I have the following in my HF cheatsheet:
 ```
 # cache transformer model + tokenizer
 python -c 'import sys; from transformers import AutoModel; AutoModel.from_pretrained(sys.argv[1])' t5-small